DWTechs/efficient-node/content/sqlnosql.md

 **NoSQL trades consistency for performance and scalability.**

-Working with these new structures will entirely change the way of developping your microservice in order to be really efficient.
+Working with these new structures will entirely change the way of developing your microservice in order to be really efficient.

 # When to use